mmclaughlin87/march-madness-historical-perfomance/README.md

 ## Statistical Comparison of Seeds

-Below are the results of a statistical comparison of each seeds average point margin.
+Below are the results of a statistical comparison of each seed's average point margin.
 The average point margin for every team of each seed was collected and a paired t-test was performed on each set of seeds to determine if they were significantly different from one another.
 As expected, seeds far from each other are very different, but neighboring seeds often did not meet the 0.05 threshold to be considered significantly different from one another.
 This allowed us to group seeds' performance into the following statistically similar and unique sets:
 [1, 2, (3, 4), (5, 6, 7), (8, 9, 10, 11, 12), (13, 14), 15, 16]